 Information and Requirements:

 To participate in the Maryland All State activities, a student must be enrolled in a chorus class.
 In high schools in which an alternative scheduling program is operating, the student may participate in the year in which he or she earns a full credit.
-Any questions should be directed to the MMEA Executive Director by the Choral Teacher at the numbers provided in the 2016-17 All State Auditions Handbook.
+Any questions should be directed to the MMEA Executive Director by the Choral Teacher.
 Students and parents are not to call.

 There will be three audition sites: